RebinW/active-directory-domain-services/05-device_management/01_client_setup.md

 Connectivity to the domain controller was tested using a ping command with the domain controller's IP address:
 ![Confirm connectivity](screenshots/ping.png)

-DNS resolution was also tested using nslookup against the domain name, confirming that the client cloud resolve the domain through the configured DNS server:
+DNS resolution was also tested using nslookup against the domain name, confirming that the client can resolve the domain through the configured DNS server:
 ![nslookuo](screenshots/nslookupklarstroem.png)

 I also pinged the domain controller using its fully qualified domain name "FQDN", which also succeeded.
 This confirms taht DNS resolution and name lookup works correctly:
 ![FQDN](screenshots/fqdn.png)

 ## Results
 The client virtual machine is now fully configured and able to communicate with the domain controllers.
-Network connectivity and DNS resolution are working as expected, and the system is prepared to be domain joined in the next lab.
+Network connectivity and DNS resolution is working as expected, and the client is prepared to be domain joined in the next lab.

 ## Lessons Learned
 This step showed how important correct network configuration is in an Active Directory environment.
 Even if the system is installed correctly, domain join will fail if DNS is not configured right.